AU-Master-Thesis/thesis/sections/3-methodology/study-3/global-planning.typ

   {
     include "figure-tracking.typ"
   },
-  caption: [Visualisation of the tracking factor's measurements.
+  caption: [Visualisation of the tracking factor's measurements in oragne#so.
 On A) it is visualised how the tracking factor pulls the variable towards the path, while also trying to keep the variable moving along the path.
 Furthermore, a green area#swatch(theme.green.lighten(35%)) is shown close to the second waypoint $w_1$.
 Within this area, the tracking factor will track towards the corner.
-On B) tracking factors are visualised for a robot moving from $w_0$ to $w_1$. _Note that the tracking factor doesn't exactly pull towards the corner, but in bends that are close to 90#sym.degree it is close._], )<f.m.tracking-factor>
+On B) tracking factors are visualised for a robot, #text(theme.lavender, font: "JetBrainsMono NF", [*R*]), moving from $w_0$ to $w_1$. _Note that the underlying measurement math of the tracking factor doesn't exactly pull towards the corner, as is shown here, but in bends that are close to 90#sym.degree it is close._], )<f.m.tracking-factor>

 // #jens[make figure for each approach described above.]